 Probationary Period

-This post also attracts payment for High Cost Area Supplement of 15% of your basic salary, subject to a minimum payment of £4,551 and a maximum payment of £5,735 per annum (pro rata if part time)
+This post also attracts payment for High Cost Area Supplement of 5% of the basic salary (with a minimum of £1,303 to a maximum of £2,198 pro rata for part time).

 Detailed job description and main responsibilities